In this ultimate guide to separation anxiety training I’ll cover:

 There are many dog anxiety behaviors and medical ailments that might look like separation anxiety but are not by themselves separation anxiety.
 It’s important to remember that separation anxiety is measured in degrees on a continuum so while some dog behaviors may indicate a dog is in stress, the behaviors and stress might not be extreme enough to reach phobic anxiety levels when a dog is diagnosed with separation anxiety.
 These dog behaviors and conditions do not by themselves indicate separation anxiety.

-General dog anxiety, fear, storm/noise phobias, and fear aggression to dogs or people oftentimes look like separation anxiety but they are different behavior problems that are not by themselves called dog separation anxiety.
-Separation distress is different from separation anxiety.
+General dog anxiety, fear, storm/noise phobias, fear aggression to dogs or people, and potty training issues oftentimes look like separation anxiety but may be different behavior problems that are not by themselves called dog separation anxiety.
+Also worth noting is that separation distress is different from separation anxiety.

 The difference between both of these disorders is the level of fear and the behavior the dog exhibits.
 Both fear and behavior are measured in degrees.
 They are both on the emotional continuum whereas separation anxiety is at the extreme phobic end of the stress behavior scale, a full-on panic attack, and isolation distress is a few degrees less stressful.